-To complete the Master of Public Health (MPH) degree, you must take a minimum of 42 credits, fulfill a 150-hour practicum, and write a master’s thesis or complete a capstone project.
+To complete the Master of Public Health (MPH) degree, you must take a minimum of 45 credits, fulfill a 150-hour practicum, and write a master’s thesis or complete a capstone project.
 The Master of Public Health Degree is accredited by the Council on Education for Public Health.

 You must select a Specialty Track.
-All students take 42 credits of coursework, though the specific required courses vary for each specialty track.
+All students take 45 credits of coursework, though the specific required courses vary for each specialty track.
 You work with your track’s advisor, who offers guidance on selecting the thesis advisor, choosing elective courses, developing a practicum, and other matters.
 Please refer to the Course Guide for more information on individual courses.

 The practicum experience is a planned, supervised, and evaluated practical experience that allows you to practice lessons learned in the classroom.
 It can take place at a variety of public health agencies and organizations.
 The 150-hour practicum can be designed in a variety of ways (i.e., five days a week for several weeks, a few hours a week for several months).
 The practicum enables you to achieve many of the competencies necessary to be successful public health practitioners, often while serving a community.
 Before you can begin a practicum, you need approval from your preceptor and track advisor.
 We strongly recommend that you consider the practicum to be a foundation for the culminating experience.

 All MPH students are required to complete a Culminating Experience.
 The Culminating Experience is typically started towards the end of the student’s first year and completed by the end of the second year.
 The goal is for students to synthesize, integrate and apply the skills and competencies they have acquired to a public health problem.
 Students may choose to complete a Master’s Thesis, Manuscript or Capstone to satisfy the Culminating Experience.
 The type of project completed will depend on the student’s specialty track and topic of interest.